Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-1-configure-settings.png)

-3. On this screen, enter the Platform URL along with your a username and password.
+3. On this screen, enter the Platform URL along with your username and password.
 The username and password do not have to be the same as they are on your Cadasta account, but it may be helpful to keep them consistent.
 The URL you need should be similar to the one you used when you signed up for your Cadasta account.
     * https://platform.cadasta.org/collect \(if for active projects\); or
     * https://demo.cadasta.org/collect  \(if for testing\)